Wertual08/newxim/documentation/src/user_manual/config.md

 Each section describes corresponding properties.
 During simulator startup config is loaded and all fields are validated.
-So, any invalid configuration will result in error message, describing your mistake.
+So, any invalid configuration will result in error message, describing the mistake.